FarazHassan111/Online-Shopping-Revenue-Prediction/README.md

 ---

-## Author
+## By:

-Computer Science Student
-GitHub: shahabshahx
+FarazHassan111

 ---

 ## Conclusion

-This project demonstrates how machine learning can be used to analyze user behavior and predict business outcomes.
-It provides a strong foundation for understanding classification models and real-world data preprocessing.
+This project illustrates how machine learning techniques can be applied to analyze user behavior and predict business results, providing a strong basis for understanding classification algorithms and real-world data preparation.